-my work centers on imposition and the tension it produces, recurrently employing performative strategies to intervene on the shifting contest around rights and freedoms epitomised by territorial struggles. performative actions are used to play with space and place, often combined with large-scale textile installations. taking momentum from matters arising within the local, i look outward to draw on the commonality of universal human relations.
+By centering on imposition and the tension it produces, my work recurrently employs performative strategies to intervene in the shifting contest around rights and freedoms epitomised by territorial struggles.
+Performative actions are used to play with space and place, often combined with large-scale textile installations.
+Taking momentum from matters arising within the local, I look outward to draw on the commonality of universal human relations.

-since much of my process sets out to question and reconsider inherited ideas, my approach remains expansive and multi-disciplinary, including photography, film and print.
+Since much of my process sets out to question and reconsider inherited ideas, my approach remains expansive and multi-disciplinary, including photography, film and publication.